 (1) Every application under section 4(1) of the Act for a licence to use and conduct a crematorium shall be made in writing and shall be made in accordance with Form 1 of Appendix “A”.
 It shall be signed by the chairman of the body making the application, and shall be accompanied by statutory declaration or other evidence as required by section 4(2) of the Act, and the fee prescribed in Appendix “B”.

-(2) The application shall be submitted to the Executive Director who shall ensure that it is in order before forwarding it to the Governor.
+(2) The application shall be submitted to the Chief Health Officer who shall ensure that it is in order before forwarding it to the Governor.

 (3) If the licence is not granted the fee shall be returned to the applicant.

 [Regulation 4 amended in Gazette 29 Jun 1984 p.
-1781.]
+1781; 10 Jan 2017 p.
+249.]

 5. Form of licence